 Sligo has a strong sense of community and strong tradition of volunteering with voluntary activity recorded above national averages in both Sligo and the Border Region in previous studies.
-16 However, the county continues to experience areas of deprivation and poverty.
+However, the county continues to experience areas of deprivation and poverty.
 The wellbeing of the community remains key to Sligo's ability to succeed in attracting people to live, visit and invest and ultimately to achieving this plan's Vision for 2030 in having socially inclusive vibrant communities.
 Therefore, it is vital that the community has access to the necessary services and amenities including healthcare and sustainable employment and that poverty is addressed where it exists.
 Key findings from this part of the analysis include:

 - Sligo as a whole is rated as marginally below average by the Pobal HP Deprivation Index (2016 Census).
-However, the county has seen a large deterioration in its deprivation score since 2011, with the score now sitting at -1.57. - Unemployment in County Sligo and Sligo Town decreased from 2011 to 2016 by 26.6% and 21.4% respectively. - In relation to households with children in need of housing support, although County Sligo did not have the highest number of such households seeking support, it did

-14 The Best Place to Work from Home in Ireland, Switcher.ie.
-Available at: https://switcher.ie/mortgages/best-locations-work-from-home/ have the highest percentage of single parent households who needed such support in the border region in the most recent statistics (2017).
+However, the county has seen a large deterioration in its deprivation score since 2011, with the score now sitting at -1.57. - Unemployment in County Sligo and Sligo Town decreased from 2011 to 2016 by 26.6% and 21.4% respectively. - In relation to households with children in need of housing support, although County Sligo did not have the highest number of such households seeking support, it did have the highest percentage of single parent households who needed such support in the border region in the most recent statistics (2017). - The number of households in County Sligo registered on the Housing Assistance Payment scheme has increased 300% from 2016 to 2019. - In relation to minority groups, as of August 2020, approximately 2.5% (179) of asylum seekers and 3.1% (94) of refugees in Ireland are resident in County Sligo.
+This figure is likely to have increased due to the Russian invasion of Ukraine.